rweigel/stats/notes.md

     $$S = \sqrt{\frac{1}{n-1}\sum_{i=1}^n (X-\overline{X})^2}$$

     **Constraint**: $X$ is a Gaussian--distributed random variable.
-Both the numerator and denominator will vary from sample to sample and so we expect that the histogram of
+Both the numerator and denominator of $t$ will vary from sample to sample and so we expect that the histogram of

     $$t=\frac{\overline{X}-\mu}{S/\sqrt{n}}$$